Association of the Christian faithful: Franciscan Brothers of Peace

 The Franciscan Brothers of Peace, a canonically recognized Public Association of the Faithful was founded in St. Paul, Minnesota, in 1982.
 In keeping with their charism, the Brothers advocate for the unborn, the handicapped, the elderly and the poor.
 They operate a food pantry and working with the Center For Victims of Torture provide temporary shelter for international victims of torture who have arrived in the Twin Cities area.

 Amigonian Cooperators

-The Amigonian Cooperators was instituted by the Capuchin Tertiaries (Amigonian Friars).
+The Amigonian Cooperators was instituted by the Capuchin Tertiaries (Amigonian Friars), and is involved in the rehabilitation of children in conflict with the law.
 Their work among the laity following the charism of the Capuchin Bishop Luis Amigó y Ferrer (1854–1934) dates back to 1937.
 On 8 December 1992, the Pontifical Council for the Laity recognized the Cooperadores Amigonianos as an international association of the faithful of pontifical right.

 Franciscan Brothers of the Eucharist

 The Franciscan Brothers of the Eucharist, founded in 2002 as a companion community to the Franciscan Sisters of the Eucharist, is a Public Association of the Faithful approved by the Archdiocese of Hartford.
 As their particular and primary charism is upholding the dignity of the human person, their ministry has included public anti-abortion prayer vigils, counseling the mentally ill, caring for the elderly and coordinating outdoor adventure programs for youth.